 In line with our school vision, we believe in making children critical thinkers and independent learners.
 Whole school and classroom practise is designed to focus on children's learning - it is learning centred.

 St Edmunds has been officially accredited as a THINKING SCHOOL and the assessment accreditation report can be found here.
 It highlights all the excellent practise within our school.
-Congratulations to all the staff and children on this excellent achievement and to Mrs Green, as the Thinking Schools Lead.
+Congratulations to all the staff and children on this excellent achievement.

 What are thinking skills?